i-a-n/union-cms/README.md

 - JSON responses automatically generated for certain meta data
 - Some way for multiple logins to be managed through the interface

+As a result:

+- Windows and Mac support may lapse, and eventually be removed
+- The desktop app will no longer be supported

 ## The original Lektor README follows:

 Lektor is a static website generator.
 It builds out an entire project